lammps/lammps/doc/src/Install_windows.rst

 installers are available, and each installer contains both a serial and parallel executable.
-The installer web site also explains how to install the Windows MPI package (MPICH2 from Argonne National Labs), needed to run in parallel.
+The installer web site also explains how to install the Windows MPI package (MPICH2 from Argonne National Labs), needed to run in parallel with MPI.

 The LAMMPS binaries contain *all* :doc:`optional packages <Packages>` included in the source distribution except: KIM, KOKKOS, MSCG, PYTHON,